 And another small remark on the exchange: exchange a hundred dollars, you will receive quite a big wad of local notes, and changed $ 500, will be a long time to shove her pockets.
 Therefore, at least for the purpose of space saving and security, do not rush to change too much and change as needed.

 In Sri Lanka you can easily exchange or to pay with traveler's checks.
 The exchange is made only in banks.
 However, it should be borne in mind that in the province even in the banks might not always accept to exchange traveller's cheques, and it is better to cash them in large cities.

-Plastic cards in Sri Lanka at the moment are quite common.
+Bank cards in Sri Lanka are currently well distributed.
 To pay them is possible in large cities, in stores, in large hotels (but not all).
 ATMs are in every tourist area.
 Sometimes find ATMs even in the most remote provinces, where there are no tourists.
 But not all ATMs that can be found, allow you to withdraw money with international plastic cards Visa or Mastercard.